ipetin/python_postcode_locator/README.md

 https://www.freemaptools.com/download/full-uk-postcodes/ukpostcodes.zip

 -import.json contains postcode lists you want to find.
+Be sure that the last polygon coords end with the starting one as it has to lock connect

 -export.txt contains the found postcodes

 RUN COMMAND:

-cd python_postcode_locator
+python find_postcode_within_polygon.py

+This will search for all postcodes within the polygon region specified in import.json

+RUN COMMAND:

 python findpostcode.py

+The output will be in export.txt

 ![Screenshot](https://github.com/ipetin/python_postcode_locator/blob/main/screenshot.jpg)